PuspaGurung/osTicket/README.md

 ## How to upgrade osTicket in this project

-- if you are on "develop" branch then checkout to branch "matnorge-helpdesk-v1.17.x"
+- if you are on "develop" branch then checkout to "matnorge-helpdesk-v1.17.x" branch
-- create new branch (you can give branch name "like matnorge-helpdesk-v[write latest version-number of osTicket]" )
+- create new branch (you can give branch name like "matnorge-helpdesk-v[write-latest-version-number-of-osTicket]" )
 - checkout to newly created branch
-- follow the below steps:
+- write the following git commmands:
-  1. git remote add upstream https://github.com/osTicket (here upstream is the new remote branch, you can give the name as you like)
+  1. sudo git remote add upstream https://github.com/osTicket/osTicket.git (here upstream is the new remote branch, you can give the name as you like)
-  2. git fetch upstream
+  2. sudo git fetch upstream
   3. git merge upstream/latest-branch-of-osTicket (basically latest version)

 Please watch the osTicket youtube video tutorial regarding How to Install/Upgrade osTicket Using Github